 To access the Questions Report, head over to Reports - Question.
 Now let's get into how to actually use this report!

 Understanding the Report

-You'll notice that the results are colour-coded to give you a visual representation of the dispersion of responses.
+We like to keep things simple so we've colour-coded the results to give you a visual representation of the dispersion of responses.
 Each colour represents a possible answer to the question.
-By hovering your mouse over the different scores in the Results bar, you'll be able to see the status and percentage of employees belonging to that category.
+By hovering your mouse over the different colours in the Results bar, you'll be able to see the type of response and percentage of employees who chose that answer.

-Note: Results are displayed in percentages and total 100%.
+Note: Results are displayed in percentages and total 100% (when rounded up).